JTran-UW/ProfJAT/README.md

 I'm a young and ambitious software engineer coming out of Seattle.
 I mainly work in web development, data science/ML, and automation, but my greatest strength is an eager learning mindset.
 These are my favorite projects from the past 4-5 years of software development.
 I would definitely recommend [Cool Tweets](#Computer-Science-II-IV), [Escape Room](#Organizational), and my [Python Marketwatch API](#Fintech)

 I'm currently open to work!
-Though I'm graduating high school this year, I plan on taking a gap year to explore the industry, so I'm looking for part-time and full-time positions, especially at a company making an impact in the community.
+I'm graduating high school this year, and I will be attending the University of Washington for Computer Science this year.

 ## Table Of Contents